 As you can see, sentiment analysis, although very useful, had some serious drawbacks.

-It all changed recently.
+It has all changed recently.

 Sentiment analysis algorithms became more sophisticated and more reliable.